peek-travel/cocktail/README.md

 > NOTE: this is a temporary place for it while we work on it.
 Once ready for prime-time, we will open-source this and move it to the peek-travel public repo.

-Elixir date recurrence library based on iCal specification.
+Elixir date recurrence library based on iCalendar specification.

 # Goals

-* export schedules as iCal format
+* export schedules as iCalendar format
-* import schedules from iCal format
+* import schedules from iCalendar format
 * generate list of schedule occurrences within a date range very quickly
 * programmtic way of creating schedules

 ## Help

-* Right now I'm just working on understanding iCal better.
+* Right now I'm just working on understanding iCalendar better.
 See examples here: [examples.md](examples.md)

 ## Installation